 30. Skating party (on ice or wheels)

 Skate it up — let your students earn the privilege to go to an ice rink.
-Invite parents and teachers for a memorable reward where you can blow off steam while exercising at the same time.
+Invite parents and teachers and staff for a memorable reward where you can blow off steam while exercising at the same time.

 31. Laser tag